 “I have loved the fellowship at Ergon between workers in very varied jobs, it’s good hearing their joys and battles, as well as being able to pray for each other”

 “Ergon has meant I pray more for work!
 I didn’t previously pray for specific situations or projects.
 I also care more deeply and less tightly about my work.
 I have been able to learn about the wonder of partnering with God in his world as I work, and I can take rest and trust him to carry on doing so!”

 For more details click on the image below.

-The fellowship begins the first weekend (1st - 2nd) of September 2016 and will finish beginning of June 2017.
-The course fee of £490 (to be confirmed) will cover the costs of the 2 24-hour retreats, Sunday lunches and set books and materials.
+The fellowship starts at the beginning of September and will finish at the beginning of June the following year.
+The course fee of £500 (tbc) will cover the costs of the two 24-hour retreats, Sunday lunches and set books and materials.
 Some grants/subsidies may be available for those who cannot afford this amount.

-3) ability to fulfil the responsibilities of the Fellowship.
+Ability to fulfil the responsibilities of the Fellowship

 Other contributors: External speakers and leading members of All Souls who will serve as mentors.

-Mentoring from experienced workplace practicitioners within the church family
+Be mentored from experienced workplace practitioners within the church family